innoave/asserting/README.md

    see "[property based assertions]")
 3. write custom assertions by implementing two simple traits (see "[custom assertions]")

-The mentioned references link to a chapter in the crate's documentation that describes a custom assertion with an example.
+The mentioned references link to a chapter in the crate's documentation that describes the possibilities for custom assertions including examples.

 ## no-std support